 Brush fires, flooding, and mudslides have continued to be an issue of concern in California and the region that KCLU serves.
 As events like this occur, we provide content, connections, and resources to both commercial and public radio stations so the greater community is up-to-date on breaking and ongoing news.
-Our news department continues to assist NPR, the BBC World Service, and other providers with updates and live reporting.
+KCLU works with the California Newsroom and regularly contributes to the California Report.
+Additionally, our news department continues to assist NPR, the BBC World Service, and other providers with updates and live reporting.
+KCLU News Director Lance Orozco, reporter Caroline Feraday, and podcast producer Michelle Loxton have all been interviewed and appeared on national shows including Here and Now, The World with Marco Werman, Marketplace, and Science Friday to discuss breaking news like fires and mudslides, cultural news (returning cultural artifacts to Mexico), and environmental news (the building of the world's largest animal crossing and NOAA's effort to stop whale strikes by slowing down boat traffic), and technology (CubeSat).